eyal0/valgrind-false-positive/README.md

 Even in the addition example above: If you know some of the lower bits then the lower bits are defined, even if you don't know the upper ones.

-So Valgrind memcheck just needs to disassemble your program, run it one instruction at a time while maintaining the shadow, and everytime you hit a branch, check if the direction of the branch depends on undefined bits.
+So Valgrind memcheck just needs to disassemble your program and run it one instruction at a time while maintaining the shadow.
+Everytime you hit a branch, check if the direction of the branch depends on undefined bits.
 That would be incredibly slow.
 Instead, Valgrind just-in-time replaces your instructions with new instructions that will both do the original work **and** also update the shadow or check it as needed.
 Memcheck is the plugin to Valgrind that determines how to instrument the code.
 Valgrind is the part that disassembles and re-assembles the code.

 # Back to debugging